Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, not everyone agrees with the hypothesis that the team has found a statue of Queen Cleopatra.

-Live Science quoted Mr. Zahi Hawass, former Egyptian Minister of Tourism and Antiquities, rejecting this possibility because he said that the facial features of the statue were not like the long-standing description of the famous queen.
+Live Science quoted Mr. Zahi Hawass, former Egyptian Minister of Tourism and Antiquities, rejecting this possibility because he said that the facial features of the statue do not match the long-standing description of the famous queen.

 Efforts to excavate the temple at Taposiris Magna continue.